P1ntas/Large-Scale-Software-Development/docs/development/development_guide.md

 ### Grafana

-To access the `Grafana` interface, go to `localhost:3000`.
-Login with the following credentials:
+To access the `Grafana` interface, go to [localhost:3000](http://127.0.0.1:3000).
+Login with the following default credentials:

 ```markdown
 **Username**: admin